zenhack/notmuch-sync/README.rst

 	[merge "notmuchtags"]
 		name = Notmuch tag merge driver
-		driver = nmtagmerge %O %B %A %A recursive = binary
+		driver = notmuch-sync %O %B %A %A recursive = binary

 And then in ``.gitattributes`` at the root of the repo: